Skip to main content

 Electronic Engineering with Computer Systems - BEng

-Course Type
+Course Overview

 This programme is ideal if you want to build an Electronic Engineering career in Design, Manufacturing, Servicing, Marketing or Consultancy.
 As a graduate, you will have both practical and academic expertise in the area of electronic engineering, telecommunications and in computer and networking systems.